-If you have any questions regarding this letter, please contact your usual financial advisor in the first instance.
+If you have any questions regarding the contents of this letter, please contact your usual financial advisor in the first instance.
 Alternatively, our teams are available to help you.
 Please find their contact details on the first page of this letter.

-For more information on our funds, please visit our website, www.ninetyone.com/hk1.
+For more information on our funds, visit our website, www.ninetyone.com/hk1.